View semester dates

 We have a range of outstanding facilities, including the Sir Jack Lyons Concert Hall and dozens of teaching rooms and practice facilities.
 All spaces are designed to be flexible and are used for projects, seminars, ensemble rehearsals and recordings.
 Discover our facilities.

-You will be based in the Department of Music on Campus West.
-Almost all of your teaching will take place within the department.
+Your teaching will take place within the School of Arts and Creative Technologies, which has sites on both Campus West and Campus East.
+Almost all of your teaching will take place within the School

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.